adoxa/ansicon/readme.txt

 ============

-    Add "x86" (if your OS is 32-bit) or "x64" (if 64-bit) to your PATH, or copy the relevant files to a directory already on the PATH.
+    Add "x86" (if your OS is 32-bit) or "x64" (if 64-bit) to your PATH, or copy the relevant files to a directory already on the PATH (but NOT System32).
     Alternatively, use option '-i' (or '-I', if permitted) to install it permanently, by adding an entry to CMD.EXE's AutoRun registry value (current user or local machine, respectively).

     Uninstall simply involves closing any programs that are currently using it;
     running with '-u' (and/or '-U') to remove it from AutoRun; removing the